Jimmy Hoffa: Teamsters expelled from AFL-CIO

-The 1957 AFL-CIO convention, held in Atlantic City, New Jersey, voted nearly five to one to expel the IBT.
+At the 1957 AFL-CIO convention, held in Atlantic City, New Jersey, union members voted nearly five to one to expel the IBT.
 Vice-president Walter Reuther led the fight to oust the IBT on charges of Hoffa's corrupt leadership.
 President George Meany gave an emotional speech, advocating the removal of the IBT and stating that he could only agree to further affiliation of the Teamsters if they dismissed Hoffa as their president.
 Meany demanded a response from Hoffa, who replied through the press, "We'll see."
 At the time, the IBT was bringing in over $750,000 annually to the AFL-CIO.

 National Master Freight Agreement

 Following his re-election as president in 1961, Hoffa worked to expand the union.
 In 1964, he succeeded in bringing virtually all over-the-road truck drivers in North America under a single National Master Freight Agreement, which may have been his biggest achievement in a lifetime of union activity.
 Hoffa then tried to bring airline workers and other transport employees into the union, with limited success.
-He was then facing immense personal strain as he was under investigation, on trial, launching appeals of convictions, or imprisoned for virtually all of the 1960s.
+His tenure became increasingly complicated by personal troubles, as he was under investigation, on trial, launching appeals of convictions, or imprisoned for virtually all of the 1960s.

-Hoffa was re-elected without opposition to a third five-year term as president of the IBT, despite having been convicted of jury tampering and mail fraud in court verdicts that were stayed pending review on appeal.
-Delegates in Miami Beach also elected Frank Fitzsimmons as first vice president, who would become president "if Hoffa has to serve a jail term."
+Hoffa was re-elected without opposition to a third five-year term as president of the IBT at the union's Miami Beach convention in 1966, despite having been convicted of jury tampering and mail fraud in court verdicts that were stayed pending review on appeal.
+Aware of his perilous legal situation, the delegates also elected Frank Fitzsimmons as first vice president, who would become president "if Hoffa has to serve a jail term."